 Rock and Roll Birthdays

-Derek and the Dominos bass player Carl Radle would be 76 if he hadn't died of kidney failure at 38.
+Derek and the Dominoes bass player Carl Radle would be 78 if he hadn't died of kidney failure at 38.

-Sir James Paul McCartney (KBE) is 76, arguably the most successful musician of all time, and still playing live almost as often as he did in his Hamburg days...only with better hotel accommodations and fewer prostitutes.
-Most recently...this week...he returned to Liverpool to film an episode of Car Pool Karaoke with James Cordan, then rocked out for pleasantly surprised fans at a local pub.
+Sir James Paul McCartney (KBE) is 78, arguably the most successful musician of all time, and still playing live almost as often as he did in his Hamburg days...only with better hotel accommodations and fewer prostitutes.

-Phillip "Chevron" Ryan would be 61 if cancer hadn't got him at 56.
-The guitarist and songwriter was in Dublin area punk rock bands with some success in the late 70's, but in the 80's joined the Irish Folk revivalists The Pogues, heard in every halfway Irish bar in the world, especially on St. Paddy's Day, ever since.
+Phillip "Chevron" Ryan would be 63 if cancer hadn't got him at 56.
+The guitarist and songwriter was in Dublin area punk rock bands with some success in the late 70's, but in the 80's joined the Irish Folk revivalists The Pogues, heard in every halfway Irish bar especially on St. Paddy's Day ever since.

-Eric Boucher is 60, better known by his stage name Jello Biafra lead singer of San Francisco's most famous punk band The Dead Kennedys ('78-'86).
-Their songs were noted for his sense of humor and political activism, which he carried over into a run for Mayor of San Francisco under the slogan "There's always room for Jello..." (he came in 4th behind now U.S. Senator Diane Feinstein), and for the Green Party Presidential nomination ( he came in second behind Ralph Nader).
+Eric Boucher is 62, better known by his stage name Jello Biafra lead singer of San Francisco's most famous punk band The Dead Kennedys ('78-'86).
+Their songs were noted for his sense of humor and political activism, which he carried over into a run for Mayor of San Francisco under the slogan "There's always room for Jello..." (he came in 4th behind now U.S. Senator Diane Feinstein), and for the Green Party Presidential nomination (he came in second behind Ralph Nader).

-Michael Monroe is 56, lead singer of 80's metal band (and possibly the most famous one ever to come out of Helsinki Finland), Hanoi Rocks.
+Michael Monroe is 58, lead singer of 80's hair-metal band (and possibly the most famous one ever to come out of Helsinki Finland), Hanoi Rocks.